shruthim0/repository2/_posts/2022-09-21-Psychologyandthegoodlife.md

 # Psychology and the Good Life notes

 ## Vocabulary
-Time Affluence- the sense that you has a enough time available on a daily basis Time Famine- the feeling you do not have time and that there is always room for more important things
+- Time Affluence- the sense that you have enough time available on a daily basis.
+- Time Famine- the feeling you do not have enough time.

 ## Big Ideas
 - Yale Students feel that....
 1. Stress makes them feel like their college experience isn't complete.
-2. TLots of anxiety and stress.
+2. They are always anxious and stressed.
-3. To stressed to enjoy their life.
+3. Too stressed to enjoy their life.
 4. Too busy to  utilize the opportunities they have available at Yale.
 5. Students don't communicate their needs or struggles.